HanAbdulaziz/fire-alarm-iot-blynk-system/README.md

 - Buzzer Alarm System Implementation
 - Problem Solving
 - System Design Thinking
 ## Outcome
 This project demonstrates how IoT and embedded systems can be used to build a real-time safety system that detects fire hazards and alerts users immediately.

-## Outcome
-This project demonstrates how IoT and embedded systems can be used to build a real-time safety system that detects fire hazards and alerts users immediately.